yugabyte/yugabyte-db/docs/content/v2024.2/reference/configuration/yb-tserver.md

 PostgreSQL parameter to enable skipping updates to columns that are part of secondary indexes and constraint checks when the column values remain unchanged.

-This can only be configured during cluster startup, and adjusting this parameter does not require a cluster restart.
+This parameter can only be configured during cluster startup, and adjusting this parameter does not require a cluster restart.

 Default: true